Maria-Basia/makersBnB_web_app/README.md

 ; createdb makersbnb_db_test

 #Reset all of the database tables and add any data that is needed for the tests to run.
-<sub>This is so that our tests, and application, are always operating from a fresh</sub>
+This is so that our tests, and application, are always operating from a fresh

 ; psql -h 127.0.0.1 makersbnb_db < seeds/database_connection.sql

 #Seed the database